 Adopted in 2009, businesses with a location in the City of San Francisco with 20 or more employees nationwide are required to offer one of the following: (1) Pre-tax election transportation benefits, (2) employer-paid transportation benefit or (3) employer-provided transportation at no cost.
 Learn More

 Effective January 2, 2021, every business in Seattle with at least 20 employees worldwide must offer the benefit to any employee working at least 10 hours a week.
 The ordinance does not apply to government entities and tax-exempt organizations.
 Covered employers can comply with the ordinance by doing one of the following: (1) Allowing employees to make a pre-tax deduction for transit or vanpool expenses, up to the full amount allowed by federal law; or, (2) Subsidizing all or part of the purchase price of a transit pass.

-The anticipated effective date as of March 2019 was March 1, 2020, but that is subject to change.
 Every employer in the State of New Jersey that employs at least 20 people must offer all employees the opportunity to utilize a pre-tax transportation fringe benefit.
 An employee is identified as anyone hired or employed by the employer and who reports to the employer’s work location.
 This mirrors the definition used in unemployment compensation law.
 There are exceptions and special timing considerations for employees covered by a collective bargaining agreement and those employed by the Federal Government.